 - Food: Broccoli is grown as a vegetable.
 For its wealth of vitamins, minerals and their high content of phytochemicals, broccoli is considered one of the best foods to prevent many diseases.
-(More information on the properties of broccoli in the listing above)
+(More information on the properties of broccoli in the listing below)

 - Natural medicine: According to Oriental medicine, broccolis can be used to combat eye diseases like myopia, red or tired eyes, and to increase urine production preventing fluid retention.

 Among all we could mention the following:

 Different types of broccolis according to their general appearance

 - Calabrian Type: large green heads (10 to 20 cm) at the end of thick stalks, tender and green.
 Ripen in late summer and early autumn.
 Among the recommended varieties we have: Emperor F1, F1 Green Comet, Stolt F1, F1 Corvet, Shogun.

 - Broccoli type: Smaller and more numerous heads than the Calabrian type.
 Stems, smaller and more slender than the Calabrian, hard, white or red.
 They mature between winter and spring.